arssonist/ExpressWeatherGetter/readme.md

 Navigate to `localhost:3000/enter`

 I was able to create a simple UI where the user enters the data themselves.
 The input only accepts correctly spelled city names, or ip address with four decimals, i.e. `1.11.22.33` or, if you would rather the browser do it, just click the auto link.

-The user must navigate themselves by typing in either `localhost:3000/enter`, `localhost:3000`
+If you don't want to use the auto button, you can navigate yourself to `localhost:3000`

 To Note:
 - localhost does not supply an ip so one is hardcoded, however should a real ip be present it is written to (hopefully)